japila-books/apache-spark-internals/docs/scheduler/DriverEndpoint.md

   tasks: Seq[Seq[TaskDescription]]): Unit
 ```

-`launchTasks` takes tasks from the given [TaskDescription](TaskDescription.md)s.

 !!! note
     The input `tasks` collection contains one or more [TaskDescription](TaskDescription.md)s per executor (and the "task partitioning" per executor is of no use in `launchTasks` so it simply flattens the input data structure).

-`launchTasks` [encodes the `TaskDescription`](TaskDescription.md#encode) and makes sure that the encoded task's size is below the [maximum RPC message size](CoarseGrainedSchedulerBackend.md#maxRpcMessageSize).
+For every [TaskDescription](TaskDescription.md) (in the given `tasks` collection), `launchTasks` [encodes it](TaskDescription.md#encode) and makes sure that the encoded task size is below the [allowed message size](CoarseGrainedSchedulerBackend.md#maxRpcMessageSize).

-If the size of the encoded task is acceptable, `launchTasks` finds the `ExecutorData` of the executor that has been assigned to execute the task (in [executorDataMap](CoarseGrainedSchedulerBackend.md#executorDataMap) internal registry) and decreases the executor's [available number of cores](../configuration-properties.md#spark.task.cpus).
+`launchTasks` looks up the `ExecutorData` of the executor that has been assigned to execute the task (in [executorDataMap](CoarseGrainedSchedulerBackend.md#executorDataMap) internal registry) and decreases the executor's free cores (based on [spark.task.cpus](../configuration-properties.md#spark.task.cpus) configuration property).

+!!! note
+    Scheduling in Spark relies on cores only (not memory), i.e. the number of tasks Spark can run on an executor is limited by the number of cores available only.
+When submitting a Spark application for execution both executor resources -- memory and cores -- can however be specified explicitly.
+It is the job of a cluster manager to monitor the memory and take action when its use exceeds what was assigned.

 `launchTasks` prints out the following DEBUG message to the logs: